 Course Outline: This is a working draft of the course outline; it may be revised as the term progresses.
 Dates on which particular topics are to be presented in lessons are subject to change, as are reading assignment due dates; however, I will not change the dates of exams or other deadlines unless absolutely necessary.
 The official updated version of the outline will reside on the Blackboard web site.
-Version Updated: 6/20/2014 1:27 PM
+Version Updated: 6/18/2015 1:27 PM

 Date Topic Readings Book chapters

 Week 1 Syllabus and Introduction Ch.
 1

 Research Methods Ch.
 2

-Week 2 Nervous system Ch.
+Week 2 Brain Basis of Behavior Ch.
 3

-Sensation: Psychophysical methods Ch.
+Week 3 Sensation and Perception Ch.
 4

-Week 3 Perception Ch.
-4

 Week 4 Learning Ch.
 6

-MIDTERM EXAM DUE by Friday 2 hours of research participation due
+Midterm (Chapters 1- 4) exam period starts on Monday.
+2 hours of research participation due on Friday of week4.

-Week 5 Attention & Memory Ch.
+Week 5 Attention Ch.
 7

+MIDTERM EXAM DUE by Friday (Chapters 1- 4)

-Week 6 Knowledge Ch.
+Week 6 Memory: Knowledge Ch.
 7.

 Week 7 Thinking Ch.
 8

+Final (Chapters 6 - 8) exam period starts.

-Week 8 Special Topic: Language 0
+Week 8 Special Topic: Consciousness Ch.

-Consciousness Ch.
 5

-FINAL EXAM DUE by Friday 2 hours of research participation due
+FINAL EXAM DUE by Friday (Chapters 6 - 8) Additional 2 hours of research participation due